public-key-cryptography/public-key-editor/README.md

-	The Merkle-Hellman / knapsack cipher is important in cryptography because it is the only asymmet- rical public key cipher or invertible one-way function other than the Rabin cipher, and it is the only public key cipher that uses a secret modulus.
+	The Merkle-Hellman / knapsack cipher is important in cryptography because it is the only asymmet- rical public key cipher or invertible one-way function other than the Rabin cipher, and it is the only public key cipher that uses a private modulus.
 The knapsack cipher was also the world's first quantum-resistant public key cipher.
 The Merkle-Hellman cipher is unbreakable but it has to be implemented correctly or else it doesn't work.